-- Identifying and communicating their strengths, needs and interests

-- Identifying natural supports and potential members of the team

-- Setting goals
+- Setting goals.

-- Motivating him/herself
+- Motivating himself/herself.

+- Communicating strengths, needs and opinions to the team.

-- Trusting parents and the family team
+- Trusting parents and the family team.

-- Finding hope
+- Finding hope.

-- Being persistent

-- Never giving up
+- Being persistent.
+Never giving up.

-- Knowing his/her limits
+- Knowing his/her limits.

-- Asking questions in the team process
+- Asking questions in the team process.

-- Asking for help from the team
+- Asking for help from the team.